 Become pen pals with other deaf children and young people

-Our Pen Pals Project aims to support deaf children and young people (ages 8-18) to keep in touch and make new friends.
+Our Pen Pals Project aims to support deaf children and young people (ages 8 to 18) to keep in touch and make new friends.
 Those who take part will be matched with another young person of a similar age and communication preference.

-As pen pals, they can write letters or record videos in BSL to each other, giving them a chance to ask questions and get to know one another.
+As pen pals, they can write letters or record videos in British Sign Language (BSL) to each other, giving them a chance to ask questions and get to know one another.